puristajs/purista/website/src/handbook/0_concept.md

 If the persistence part isn't available right now, the information can be hold within the event bridge until the persistence part is available.
 You can build the system to send the message via websocket, no matter if the persistence part is done.
 Or you can decide to trigger the websocket part as soon as the persistence part is done.
 And again, you can decide what should happen, when the websocket connection is currently unavailable.

-This is a huge benefit to control how to handle such cases, as you are now able to control if you like to lose business data.
+This is a huge benefit to control how to handle such cases, as you are now able to control if you like to lose business data or not.

 You can scale out as you need, as there are maybe multiple instances running which are able to persist data or to send websocket messages.